-Our Associate took over the running of the Programme Office at the bank.
-The first task he undertook personally was to sort out the important and highly visible Monthly Report.
+The Associate took over the running of the Programme Office at the bank.
+The first task undertaken was to sort out the important and highly visible Monthly Report.
 This report took inputs from 15 different sources which included two vendors, three business areas and three continents.

-The revamped report was extremely well received across the business, with the Programme Office team and our Associate receiving glowing reviews for their attention to detail in improving this important report.
+The revamped report was extremely well received across the business, with the Programme Office team and the Associate receiving glowing reviews for their attention to detail in improving this important report.

-After sorting out the key documents, our Associate concentrated on the aspects of governance that should be in place on any programme.
+After sorting out the key documents, the Associate concentrated on the aspects of governance that should be in place on any programme.
 These included:

-Resources were allocated or procured to cover each of these activities in all locations, with our Associate leading the project and taking ownership of organisation.
+Resources were allocated or procured to cover each of these activities in all locations, with the Associate leading the project and taking ownership of organisation.

 Prior to the Associate’s arrival, communication across the bank’s various teams (development and business) was lacking.
 Announcements would be made when key items were to be shared, but these were quite often only company-related and not programme-related, which led to crucial information being missed by certain teams.